brimdata/zed/docs/formats/vng.md

 ---
 sidebar_position: 4
-sidebar_label: ZST
+sidebar_label: VNG
 ---

-# ZST Specification
+# VNG Specification

-ZST, pronounced "zest", is a file format for columnar data based on [the Zed data model](zed.md).
+VNG, pronounced "ving", is a file format for columnar data based on [the Zed data model](zed.md).
-ZST is the "stacked" version of Zed, where the fields from a stream of Zed records are stacked into vectors that form columns.
+VNG is the "stacked" version of Zed, where the fields from a stream of Zed records are stacked into vectors that form columns.
 Its purpose is to provide for efficient analytics and search over bounded-length sequences of [ZNG](zng.md) data that is stored in columnar form.

 Like [Parquet](https://github.com/apache/parquet-format),
-ZST provides an efficient columnar representation for semi-structured data, but unlike Parquet, ZST is not based on schemas and does not require a schema to be declared when writing data to a file.
-Instead, ZST exploits the super-structured nature of Zed data: columns of data self-organize around their type structure.
+VNG provides an efficient columnar representation for semi-structured data, but unlike Parquet, VNG is not based on schemas and does not require a schema to be declared when writing data to a file.
+Instead, VNG exploits the super-structured nature of Zed data: columns of data self-organize around their type structure.

-## ZST Files
+## VNG Files

-A ZST file encodes a bounded, ordered sequence of Zed values.
+A VNG file encodes a bounded, ordered sequence of Zed values.
-To provide for efficient access to subsets of ZST-encoded data (e.g., columns), the ZST file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and ZST is therefore not intended as a streaming or communication format.
+To provide for efficient access to subsets of VNG-encoded data (e.g., columns), the VNG file is presumed to be accessible via random access (e.g., range requests to a cloud object store or seeks in a Unix file system) and VNG is therefore not intended as a streaming or communication format.

-A ZST file can be stored entirely as one storage object or split across separate objects that are treated together as a single ZST entity.
-While the ZST format provides much flexibility for how data is laid out, it is left to an implementation to lay out data in intelligent ways for efficient sequential read accesses of related data.
+A VNG file can be stored entirely as one storage object or split across separate objects that are treated together as a single VNG entity.
+While the VNG format provides much flexibility for how data is laid out, it is left to an implementation to lay out data in intelligent ways for efficient sequential read accesses of related data.

 ## Column Streams

-The ZST data abstraction is built around a collection of _column streams_.
+The VNG data abstraction is built around a collection of _column streams_.

 There is one column stream for each top-level type encountered in the input where each column stream is encoded according to its type.
 For top-level complex types,